M.A. in Deaf Education

 - Successful completion of all field experiences and student teaching.

-- Successful completion of all appropriate Praxis II examinations, and of program performance assessments aligned with courses, field experiences, and student teaching.
-[Candidates who successfully complete the degree program (i.e., grades of B or better in all coursework) but not the performance assessments may graduate from the program but are not recommended for licensure.]
+- Successful completion of all appropriate Praxis II examinations and program performance assessments aligned with courses, field experiences, and student teaching.
+[Candidates who complete the degree program (i.e., grades of B or better in all coursework) but not the performance assessments may graduate from the program but are not recommended for licensure.]

 - American Sign Language Proficiency Interview (ASLPI) rating of 2+.

 This program leads to DC Licensure.
-If you are seeking licensure in another state you are responsible for checking into their reciprocity policy.
+If you seek licensure in another state, you are responsible for checking into their reciprocity policy.

 Accreditation